-Labor Day is next week, which means the (unofficial) end of summer.
-The great thing about Florida?
-That warm summer weather really never ends here … so it’s always a good time for a beach trip!
+The great thing about Florida is that no matter what season it is, warm summer weather really never ends here … so it’s always a good time for a beach vacation!

 Check out what our members have to say: